ssrikanta/pytest-excel/README.rst

 Requirements
 ------------

-You will need the following prerequisites in order to use pytest-sugar:
+You will need the following prerequisites in order to use pytest-excel:

 - Python 2.7, 3.4 or 3.5
 - pytest 2.9.0 or newer